 BC in the Community is Bellevue College’s service-learning and volunteer portal.
 It currently lists over 125 non-profit and government agencies from throughout the region – North Bend to Seattle, Skykomish to Des Moines – and home on campus.
 These agencies provide volunteer opportunities to help students build their own “service resumes” that can go with them when they leave the college.

 For your service-learning class, you will likely be asked to use this portal.
-For more information about how to master it, check out the BC in the Community Student Guide.
+For more information about how to master it, check out the BC in the Community Student FAQs.
 If you have any questions, ask your instructor or reach out to RISE.